 A) Create enough of 1 resource to guarantee it will be available to any project which wins a quota of the other resource.

 B) Use two ballots and tallies: one for projects which are labor limited, which need little or no money, and another ballot and tally for projects which need money but little or no labor.

 StrategiesA sponsor might break a big project into phases 1, 2, 3, and so on.
 (Dr. Schneck's software lets each voter set funding levels on his ballot.)
-This raises the chance of winning the funding for phase 1 because that can fit in a higher part of each ballot's value curve than the whole project could.
+This raises the chance of winning the funding for phase 1 because that can fit in a higher part of each ballot’s value curve than the whole project could.
 But the strategy decreases the chance to win funding for phase 3 which supporters will rate on the low side of their value curves.
-An omnibus bill must balance adding items to add supporters against adding costs that push down the value of the item's average dollar.
+Sponsors of an omnibus bill must balance adding items to add supporters against adding costs that push down the value of the bill's average dollar.

 Any value curve that gives a substantial vote to a low priority gives an incentive for vote trading.
 A fair trade requires items with near equal budgets.
 Each trader reduces his chances for funding his lower priorities which are pushed down the value curve.
 A variety of value curves are explored in fundRank.htm.

 |Electoral Systems||Legislative Systems|